YuZhangIsCoding/StatsAnalysis/TimeSeriesAnalysis/README.md

     An autoregressive model is simply a linear regression of the current value of the series against one or more prior values of the series.
 The value of *p* is called the order of the AR model.

     An autoregressive model can thus be viewed as the output of an all-pole infinite impulse response filter whose input is white noise.
 And a one-time shock affects values of the evolving variable infinitely far into the future.
 Because each shock affects X values infinitely far into the future from when they occur, any given value X<sub>t</sub> is affected by shocks occurring infinitely far into the past.
+Thus, the autoregressive model is not always stationary as it may contain a unit root.

     * Choosing the maximum lag